European Car of the Year

-The European Car of the Year ("ECOTY") award is an international Car of the Year award established in 1964, by a collective of automobile magazines from different countries in Europe.
-The current organising companies of the award are Auto (Italy), Autocar (United Kingdom), Autopista (Spain), Autovisie (Netherlands), L'Automobile Magazine (France), Stern (Germany) and Vi Bilägare (Sweden).
+The European Car of the Year award is an international Car of the Year award established in 1964 by a collective of automobile magazines from different countries in Europe.
+The current organising media of the award are Auto (Italy), Autocar (United Kingdom), Autopista (Spain), Autovisie (Netherlands), L'Automobile Magazine (France), Stern (Germany) and Vi Bilägare (Sweden).

 The voting jury consists of motoring journalists from publications throughout Europe.
 Representation from each country is based on the size of the country's car market, and car manufacturing industry.
 There are no categories or class winners — the stated objective is to find a "single, decisive winner" among all competing cars.
+Since 1977, the jury gathers every late September at Hotel Tannishus in Tversted, Denmark to compare and test drive most of the eligible cars, an event also known as the Tannistest.
+Besides driving on public roads, the jury has the opportunity to do a moose test on Sindal Airport.

-The 2023 ECOTY was announced on 13 January, 2023, in Brussels, Belgium, the winner being the Jeep Avenger.
+Fiat (9), Renault (8), Peugeot (6), Ford and Opel/Vauxhall (5), Volkswagen (4), Citroën and Toyota (3) were the brands most awarded.
+The 2025 European Car of the Year was announced on 10 January 2025, the winner being the Renault 5 E-Tech/Alpine A290.

 Current rules

 Eligible cars are new models released in the twelve months prior to the award.
 The award is not restricted to European cars, but nominees must be available in at least five European countries, and have expected sales of 5,000 a year.

 Nominees are judged on the following criteria: design, comfort, safety, economy, handling, performance, functionality, environmental requirements, driver satisfaction and price.
 Technical innovation and value for money are also important factors.

 A shortlist of seven cars is selected by a simple vote.
 For the final round of voting, each jury member has 25 points to distribute among the finalists.
 The points must be distributed to at least five cars, with no more than ten to any one car, and no joint top marks.
 The voting is open, and each jury member provides published justification for their vote distribution.

 Under these rules, the decisiveness of the victory has varied greatly.
 For example, in 1988, the Peugeot 405 won by 212 points, the biggest gap in the history of the European Car of the Year competition; such feat was repeated in 2013, as the Mk VII Volkswagen Golf won by the same points gap.
 In 2010 the Volkswagen Polo won by a mere 10 points, received maximum points from twenty-five jurors, and was the top choice of 59.

-The Renault Clio (1991, 2006), Volkswagen Golf (1992, 2013), Opel/Vauxhall Astra (1985, 2016), and Toyota Yaris (2000, 2021) are the only cars to have won the award more than once.
+The Renault Clio (1991, 2006), Volkswagen Golf (1992, 2013), Opel/Vauxhall Astra (1985, 2016), Toyota Yaris (2000, 2021) and Renault Scénic (1997, 2024) are the only cars to have won the award more than once.

 In 2011, the Nissan Leaf was the first electrically-powered vehicle to be awarded Car of the Year.